Compare XML Files

 - XML-aware diff/merge options

-XMLSpy includes a visual XML differencing utility that allows developers to easily compare and merge XML documents and directories in an intelligent, XML-aware manner.
+The XMLSpy XML Editor includes a visual XML diff tool that allows developers to easily compare and merge XML documents and directories in an intelligent, XML-aware manner.

 - The order of XML attributes is irrelevant because XML processors do not consider the sequence that attributes appear in a particular element.
 XMLSpy accounts for this and intelligently ignores the attribute order, but a conventional differencing utility cannot and would therefore report every change in attribute ordering.